Amy Pyle

 Amy Pyle is an American journalist and media executive.
 She has worked for a number of high-profile organizations, including USA TODAY as Managing Editor of Investigations & Storytelling, The Center for Investigative Reporting as Editor-in-Chief, The Sacramento Bee as Assistant Managing Editor/Projects & Investigations, the Los Angeles Times as Assistant City Editor.

 She contributed to two Pulitzer Prize-winning teams, and has overseen teams that have earned Pulitzer finalist nominations, a George Foster Peabody award, and a George Polk award among many others.

 Early life and education

-Pyle got a BA in French from Mills College and a master's degree in journalism at Northwestern University.
+Pyle obtained a BA in French from Mills College and a master's degree in journalism at Northwestern University.

 According her alma mater, Pyle says "The chance to study at an historic women’s college also provided an advantage....
 'You can’t undervalue the strength of being at an institution where the editor of the paper is always a woman and the president is always a woman,' Pyle says.
 'It was empowering.'"